Gray categories with duals and their diagrams: Category, 2-category and Gray category diagrams

 Mappings, homomorphisms, isomorphisms, subdiagrams and subdivisions of one-dimensional diagrams are shown in Figure \ref{mappings}.
-Note that if $m: D\to D'$ is a mapping, a homomorphism, a subdiagram or a subdivision, the image $D'$ can have more vertices than $D$.
+Note that if $m\colon D\to D'$ is a mapping, a homomorphism, a subdiagram or a subdivision, the image $D'$ can have more vertices than $D$.
 In the case of an isomorphism, there is a bijection between the vertices of $D$ and of $D'$.
-As the map $m:[0,1]\to[0,1]$ is an embedding, every homomorphism of diagrams is a homeomorphism and can be decomposed into an isomorphism of diagrams and a subdivision.
+As the map $m\colon[0,1]\to[0,1]$ is an embedding, every homomorphism of diagrams is a homeomorphism and can be decomposed into an isomorphism of diagrams and a subdivision.

-The concept of a mapping can be extended to mappings of diagrams that are decorated with data from a category.
+The concept of a mapping can be extended to mappings of diagrams that are labelled with data from a category.
 This amounts to imposing certain relations between the label of a point in the diagram and the label of its image.

-\begin{definition}[Mapping of category diagrams] A mapping of category diagrams $D,D'$ is a mapping of one-dimensional diagrams $m: D\to D'$ that is orientation-preserving ($m(0)<m(1)$) and preserves the labelling: \begin{enumerate} \item If $x\in D$ and $m(x)\in D'$ are both vertices or both points in a region, then their labels are equal. \item If $x\in D$ is a point in a region of $D$ labelled by $A$ and $m(x)$ is a vertex of $D'$, then $m(x)$ is labelled with the morphism $1_A: A\to A$. \end{enumerate} A mapping of category diagrams is called a homomorphism, isomorphism, subdivision or subdiagram if the underlying mapping $m: D\to D'$ of one-dimensional diagrams is. \end{definition}
+\begin{definition} Let $\mac C$ be a category.
+A {\bf mapping of category diagrams} $D,D'$ for $\mac C$ is a mapping of one-dimensional diagrams $m\colon D\to D'$ that is orientation-preserving ($m(0)<m(1)$) and preserves the labelling: \begin{enumerate} \item If $x\in D$ and $m(x)\in D'$ are both vertices or both points in a region, then their labels are equal. \item If $x\in D$ is a point in a region of $D$ labelled by $A$ and $m(x)$ is a vertex of $D'$, then $m(x)$ is labelled with the morphism $1_A\colon A\to A$. \end{enumerate} A mapping of category diagrams is called a {\bf homomorphism}, {\bf isomorphism}, {\bf subdivision} or {\bf subdiagram} if the underlying mapping $m\colon D\to D'$ of one-dimensional diagrams is. \end{definition}

 It is clear that if $D$ and $D'$ are category diagrams and $m\colon D\to D'$ a homomorphism of category diagrams, then the evaluations of $D$ and $D'$ are equal.
-It is also easy to see that, given a category $\mathcal C$, the set of all category diagrams labelled by $\mathcal C$, considered up to isomorphism, is the free category generated by $\mathcal C$.